 Mix points to the enormity of this problem, explaining that on average about 230,000 Americans die as a consequence of adverse reactions to prescription and over-the-counter drugs every year - 105,000 of them taking the drug as specified by the drug company.

 America Guinea Pig probes deeply into the multiple problems inherent in the current system of testing and monitoring of drugs by following the premarket and post-market history of 10 different drugs and the tragedy they unloaded upon an unsuspecting public.
 Few consumers of drug products - about three quarters of our population - realize that drug companies provide 55% of the budget of the drug division of the FDA, Mix points out.

 By way of example, American Guinea Pig cites the history of Cylert, which was removed from the American market in 2005, six years after it was withdrawn in Canada and eight years after it was dropped in Great Britain.

 "This book is eye-opening.
 It's extremely well written and explains a complicated subject matter in a very coherent manner.
-It sheds light on the troublesome relationship between the FDA and big pharma companies --an issue too many people are unfamiliar with.
-If you use prescription pharmaceuticals, this book is a must read." - Website: www.americanguineapig.com
+It sheds light on the troublesome relationship between the FDA and big pharma companies - an issue too many people are unfamiliar with.
+If you use prescription pharmaceuticals, this book is a must read."

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.